-- Goat cheese: I used a cranberry-cinnamon flavored goat cheese (I got it at Aldi!).
-This added an extra bit of cranberry flavor and some additional sweetness that complemented the flavors of the salad.
+- Goat cheese: I used a cranberry goat cheese to complement the cranberries in the salad.
+I have seen cranberry goat cheese at Aldi, Whole Foods, and Trader Joe's (see this great review of the Trader Joe's cranberry goat cheese!).
 But if you can't find cranberry flavored goat cheese, use plain.
 It will still be really delicious!

 One of my favorite aspects of this recipe is how versatile it is when it comes to serving.
 You can serve this salad warm, right after mixing the warm brussels sprouts and almonds together with the rest of the ingredients.
 It also tastes delicious at room temperature, making this a great option for potlucks!

 And finally, this brussels sprout salad with cranberries also tastes amazing chilled.
 So again, this is a great option for parties and potlucks, because you can even make it a few hours ahead of time and just pull it out of the fridge when you are ready to serve it.

 As I mentioned, you can make this salad ahead of time and serve it either chilled or at room temperature.